klvl/allure-features/README.md

 * BLOCKER

 ### Link

-Sometimes we may want to add a general link to a test in allure report.
+This section describes how to add link to a report.

 #### Default usage

-To add link to a test in report:
 ```java
 package io.klvl.testinfo;